Taylor Swift & Joe Alwyn Kiss on Bahamas Vacation — See the Pics!

 For their beach outing, Taylor wore a black bikini, while Joe sported blue swim shorts.

-The PDA fest is quite a rare sighting for the pair, since they have managed to keep their relationship under the radar for more than five years.
+The PDA fest is quite a rare sighting for the pair, who have managed to keep their relationship under the radar for more than five years.

+The sighting comes as Taylor prepares to drop new music.
+On Thursday, the official Taylor Nation Twitter account posted, "There are things that only Carolina knows… and you soon will too. 🤫 Taylor’s original song #Carolina is out at MIDNIGHT ET."

+There are things that only Carolina knows… and you soon will too. 🤫 Taylor’s original song #Carolina is out at MIDNIGHT ET.
+Pre-save now at https://t.co/a6KiDO2bGf pic.twitter.com/6VL8mUJsUa— Taylor Nation (@taylornation13) June 23, 2022 @taylornation13

-While Joe doesn’t often comment on their relationship, Joe gushed about Swift receiving an honorary doctorate at NYU.
-In May, he told “Extra’s” Katie Krause while promoting his limited series “Conversations with Friends” in Los Angeles, “It’s an incredible honor, it’s absolutely amazing.”
+Meanwhile, back to Taylor and Joe!
+Alwyn doesn’t often comment on their relationship, but Joe gushed about Swift receiving an honorary doctorate at NYU during an interview with "Extra's" Katie Krause in May.
+He told Krause, while promoting his limited series “Conversations with Friends” in Los Angeles, “It’s an incredible honor, it’s absolutely amazing.”

 In another interview with Katie, Joe shared Taylor’s reaction to his racy scenes in “Conversations with Friends.”
 He said, “I mean she's read the book and she loves the book so she knows it.
 She just like couldn't be a bigger fan of the project.”